 Sine waves produce a very ‘smooth’ welding arc, but it is sometimes beneficial to alter this basic waveform.

 Square waves were the first alternative for the sine wave.
-The amount of heat put into the metal is represented by the area inside the graph of the waveform, so it’s easy to see that a square wave transfers considerably more heat than a sine wave.
+The area inside the graph of the waveform represents the amount of heat put into the metal.
+It’s easy to see that a square wave transfers considerably more heat than a sine wave.
 Because the switching is nearly instantaneous, it eliminates the waxing and waning portions of the cycle.

-When you’re welding, the square wave arc has a different ‘feel’ than a sine wave, and the increased energy transfer allows for a faster travel speed.
+When you’re welding, the square wave arc has a different ‘feel’ than a sine wave.
+Plus, the increased energy transfer allows for a faster travel speed.

 The default waveform for the Miller® Diversion™ TIG welding power source line is ‘Soft squarewave’, which is a blend between a sine wave and square wave.
 This waveform offers high heat input, coupled with good puddle control and arc stability.
 This waveform is ideal for most welding jobs.

 Initially the square wave waveform was symmetrical — having an equal amount of the current flow in both the EN and EP mode.
-As electronic welder controls got more sophisticated, it became possible to independently vary the percentage of time the wave was in EN and EP.
-This allowed the operator to easily change the ‘balance’ between the penetration developed in the EN portion of the cycle and the cleaning action of the EP portion.
+Today, it's possible to independently vary the percentage of time the wave was in EN and EP.
+This allows the operator to easily change the ‘balance’ between the penetration developed in the EN portion of the cycle and the cleaning action of the EP portion.
 As the technology developed further, the amplitude of current in EN and EP could be adjusted independently too.
 Having precise control of these parameters enables the operator to optimize the arc for specific applications.

-There is another unique waveform made possible by inverter technology, the Triangle wave.
-This waveform transfers an even smaller amount of heat into the metal being welded, which can help reduce distortion when welding very thin material.
+Inverter technology also makes another unique waveform possible: the Triangle wave.
+This waveform transfers an even smaller amount of heat into the material, which can help reduce distortion when welding very thin material.

-One application where it may help to use an unbalanced cycle is when welding metal at the upper limit of your machine’s capability.
+When welding metal at the upper limit of your machine’s capability, it may help to use an unbalanced cycle.
 By increasing the amount of time spent in the EN portion of the cycle, you can get a little more heat into the base metal, sometimes eliminating the need for preheating.

 Another application where an unbalanced cycle helps is when you need to build up surface by welding.
 Boosting the EP portion of the cycle will result in a broad weld with shallow penetration.

-Let’s put some of these principles into action, so you can see the results in finished welds.
-I used my new Dynasty® 210 DX machine for this article, and it lets you quickly switch between the different waveforms, while giving you precise control of the parameters.
+Let’s put some of these principles into action, so you can better understand how waveforms impact finished welds.
+I used my new Dynasty® 210 DX machine for this article.
+It lets you quickly switch between the different waveforms, while giving you precise control of the parameters.

 With all of the waveforms, you can change the balance between the EN and EP portion of the cycle.
-For most work, 75% EN is preferred, since 25% EP is usually sufficient for cleaning, and any more than that limits the total heat input, which could decrease the weld penetration.
+For most work, 75% EN is preferred, since 25% EP is usually sufficient for cleaning.
+Any more than that limits the total heat input, which could decrease the weld penetration.

 There is a visual clue that shows how much EP cleaning action is present.
 If you look closely at an aluminum weld bead, you can usually see a ‘frosted’ area of metal right next to it.
 The greater the amount of EP current, the broader this frosted area will be.
-The photo below shows two extremes – the bead on the right was welded at 90% EN (10% EP), and the bead on the left was made at 50%.
+The photo below shows two extremes.
+I welded the bead on the right at 90% EN (10% EP), and made the bead on the left at 50%.

-Once you start experimenting with the different waveforms, and modulating them to suit each application, you can acquire a new level of control with your welding projects.
+Once you understand different waveforms and start experimenting and modulating them to suit each application, you can acquire a new level of control with your welding projects.